ChenDahan13/IntroSafeProg---scanf-attack/README.md

-Attacking scanf() function in the following code to steal the password the user entered and send it to remote server.
+Attacking scanf() function in the following code (secret.c) to steal the password the user entered and send it to remote server.